The Architecture of Agency Volume 2 The Varieties of Uncertainty

 These are not questions about which timeline you occupy — the answers, whatever they are, hold across all of them.
 Nor are they mere computation deficits or definitional fuzz.
 They are uncertainty about the fundamental furniture of reality, about which explanatory framework is true.
 And credence applies here too.
 My own confidence in the QBU is high but it is a credence — I hold the theory the way a rational agent holds any deep theory, with a probability short of one.
 This is the position I defend in defense of Bayes: explanatory theories contain no probabilities, but credences about theories are perfectly coherent, and metaphysical uncertainty is exactly such credence at maximum depth.

-So the map has four regions:
+The proposed map has four regions:

 2. Logical uncertainty — what do my premises entail?
 Bounded computation facing unbounded mathematics.